jpoll962/jpoll962.github.io/docs/index.md

 This GitHub account contains work I have done in my leisure time and work I completed for classes.

 Below are some of the many links that I have found throughout my semesters in college.
-Most of them are links that helped me learn different topics.
+Most of them are links that helped me learn different topics or helped me prepare for a career in Investment Banking.
 Some of them are links I used to kill time.
 Many of them will be links to more links.
 It is an endless rabbit hole of resources.

 If you know of any other amazing resources I can add (even ones that don't go in the below categories), don't hesitate to reach out to me at jpoll962@yahoo.com!
 Enjoy!